Ravensburg: Witch Hunt

+Into the Modern Period

 Following the Reformation a "paritetic" government emerged, meaning an equal distribution of public offices between the Catholic and Protestant confession.
 The city council was one half each Protestant and Catholic.
 For some time there was even a Catholic and a Protestant mayor at the same time, and both confessions celebrated the village fair, the "Rutenfest", apart from each other.
 This system was approved at the end of the Thirty Years' War in the Peace of Westphalia (1648) which named four "Paritetic Imperial Cities" (Paritätische Reichsstädte): Augsburg, Biberach, Dinkelsbühl and Ravensburg.

 In 1803 the Immerwährende Reichstag passed the Reichsdeputationshauptschluss, a bill which included the secularisation and mediatisation of many German states — the first meaning the confiscation of the estates belonging to the church, the second the incorporation of the imperial estates and Imperial Free Cities into larger regional states.
 As a result, Ravensburg first became a Bavarian exclave within Württemberg.
 After a swap of estates between Bavaria and Württemberg it was incorporated in the Kingdom of Württemberg in 1810.

 Since Ravensburg was impoverished and depopulated after the Thirty Years' War, only a few new buildings were raised during the 18th and the early 19th century.
 The benefit of this economic stagnation was the conservation of a widely intact medieval city with nearly all towers and gates of the historic fortification.